Advanced Topics in Multi-Core Architecture and Software Systems

-The project may be done individually or in a group of 2 to 3.
+Except for special circumstances, the project may be done in a group of 2 to 3.

 Most projects will require programming, e.g., for experiments and evaluation.
 Programming language depends on the project, but projects reproducing prior work will likely be in C/C++.

 Proposal: Submit a writeup (PDF, max 2 pages, in English) describing the problem, why it is interesting, the state of the art, and what you plan to do—your idea for attacking the problem.
 Each group needs to submit only one copy (include the names and IDs of all members).
 We may need to iterate on the proposal; don't start working on the project before the proposal is approved.

 Final report: Submit a writeup (PDF, English) describing the problem and what you did.
 Submit your code as well, including any scripts required to reproduce your work.
 (Preferably, submit a link to a repository on Github or Bitbucket).)
 Unless otherwise agreed, your code must be runnable on the school's Linux machines.
 Each group needs to submit only one copy.